 A useful framework distinguishes three levels of digital maturity.
 Digitization is the conversion of analog processes to digital: scanning paper documents, moving spreadsheets to databases, putting forms online.
 Digitalization is using digital tools to improve existing processes: automating approval workflows, adding analytics to supply chain decisions, enabling remote collaboration.
 Digital transformation goes further — it questions whether the existing process should exist at all, and uses technology to create entirely new business models, revenue streams, or customer experiences.
 Most organizations confuse the first two levels with the third, which is why so many “transformation” initiatives produce incremental improvement rather than strategic differentiation.

-According to IDC, global spending on digital transformation is projected to reach $3.9 trillion by 2027, representing over half of all ICT investment.
-McKinsey research indicates that only about 30% of digital transformations succeed in meeting their objectives and sustaining improvements over time — a statistic that has remained stubbornly consistent across decades.
+According to IDC, global spending on digital transformation is projected to reach $3.9 trillion by 2027, reflecting its growing share of overall enterprise technology investment.
+McKinsey research indicates that only 16% of organizations say their digital transformations have successfully improved performance and also equipped them to sustain those changes over time — a figure that underscores how difficult it is to move from initiative to durable capability.
+Boston Consulting Group puts the failure rate in similar terms, finding that roughly 70% of transformations fall short of their targets, most often because of weak leadership commitment and unclear value cases rather than technology gaps.
 The organizational dimension is where most transformation efforts succeed or fail.
 Technology selection is important but secondary.
 The primary challenges are cultural: breaking down functional silos, building data literacy across the organization, shifting from waterfall project management to iterative delivery, and creating psychological safety for experimentation.
 Research consistently shows that the top barriers to digital transformation are not technical — they are leadership alignment, change resistance, talent gaps, and unclear ownership.

 The banking sector leads private-sector transformation.
-Kaspi has become a case study in platform-based business model transformation, evolving from a traditional bank into a super-app ecosystem encompassing payments, marketplace, and travel.
-Other banks are investing heavily in digital channels, credit scoring automation, and paperless operations.
-The telecom sector — Kcell, Beeline, Tele2 — is pursuing data monetization and digital service diversification beyond connectivity.
+Kaspi has become a global case study in platform-based business model transformation, evolving from a traditional bank into a super-app ecosystem encompassing payments, marketplace, and travel.
+Halyk Bank, the country’s largest by assets, has built out its Homebank digital channel and automated lending end-to-end.
+Other banks are investing heavily in digital onboarding, credit-scoring automation, and paperless operations — a shift we examine in depth in our look at digital transformation in Kazakhstan’s banking sector.
+The telecom operators — Kcell, Beeline, Tele2 — are pursuing data monetization and digital service diversification beyond connectivity, while the Astana Hub technology park has become the gravitational center for the country’s startup and IT-services ecosystem, with tax incentives that have drawn both local founders and relocated engineering teams.

 The gap is most visible in traditional industries.
-Many manufacturing, agriculture, and resource extraction companies in Kazakhstan still operate with fragmented legacy systems, manual reporting, and limited analytics capability.
-For these organizations, transformation often starts with foundational data infrastructure — getting accurate, timely data out of ERP and operational systems — before pursuing advanced use cases like predictive maintenance or supply chain optimization.
-The challenge specific to the region is talent: digital transformation skills — product management, data engineering, UX design — are scarce and concentrated in Almaty and Astana.
+Mining and metals, oil and gas, manufacturing, agriculture, retail, and logistics together account for the bulk of the economy, yet many companies in these sectors still run on fragmented legacy systems, manual Excel-and-1С reporting, and limited analytics capability.
+A recurring pattern is heavy reliance on on-premise 1С installations that were never designed to share data — so the first real transformation step is often not buying AI but consolidating that data and moving the right workloads to the cloud.
+For these organizations, transformation typically starts with a foundational data layer — getting accurate, timely data out of ERP and operational systems — before pursuing advanced use cases like predictive maintenance for heavy equipment, demand forecasting in retail, or route and inventory optimization in logistics.
+The challenge specific to the region is talent: digital transformation skills — product management, data engineering, change management, and UX design — remain scarce and concentrated in Almaty and Astana, which is why many enterprises here lean on external partners to lead the early phases rather than hiring an entire capability in-house.
+If you are weighing where to begin, a structured transformation and operating-model advisory engagement is usually a faster, lower-risk starting point than a large internal hire.

 Digitization converts analog processes to digital: scanning paper documents, moving records to databases.
 Digitalization uses digital tools to improve existing processes: automating approvals, adding analytics to supply chain decisions.
 Digital transformation questions whether existing processes should exist at all and uses technology to create entirely new business models, revenue streams, or customer experiences.
 Most organizations conflate the first two with the third, which is why many "transformation" initiatives deliver incremental improvement rather than strategic differentiation.
 Understanding which level you are operating at prevents misaligned expectations and budget misallocation.